Guptipara: Festivals and culture

 Guptiparans celebrate several events: Ratha Yatra, Jagadhatri Puja, Durga Puja, Dol Yatra, Jhapan, Kali Puja and many local festivals, including Guptipara Rathayatra.

 Ratha-Yatra

 Ratha Yatra is the main attraction.
 At approximately 2 km, the Guptipara Ratha covers the second largest distance in India.
 It starts from the temple complex in Lord Brindaban Chandra Temple and stretches to Lord Gopal Temple at Borobazar, Guptipara.
 Approximately one million people gather there to celebrate the Ratha Yatra.
+On the eve of the Ulto Rath, Guptipara holds a unique ritual known as Bhandar Loot.
+During Bhandar Loot the bhog is not distributed but looted.

 Jagaddhatri Puja

 Barowari committees and houses organize Jagadhatri Puja.
 The main attraction is a firecracker competition and procession that takes place on the last evening of the Puja.

 Durga Puja

 Like other areas of Bengal, Guptipara hosts Durga Puja.
 Puja from the Sen's house is one of the oldest traditions in Bengal.
-The famous clubs who organize Durga Puja are United Club, Saradanagar New Young Star, Bandhagachi Barowari, Azad hind Club, SMIT, Jagarani Sangha, Durga Mandir, Nirbhik Sangha, Daspara Barowari, Bhumijpara Barowari, Swaralipi Club, Evergreen, Thakurpara Barowari,Aryanagar Barowari, and Sasthitala Barowari.
+The famous clubs who organize Durga Puja are United Club, Saradanagar New Young Star, Bandhagachi Barowari, Azad hind Club, SMIT, Jagarani Sangha, Durga Mandir, Nirbhik Sangha, Daspara Barowari, Bhumijpara Barowari, Swaralipi Club, Evergreen, Thakurpara Barowari, Aryanagar Barowari, and Sasthitala Barowari.
 At least 100 small and big pujas have been organized here.